-Percent of Motor Vehicle Crashes Involving a Teen Driver (15-17 years), 2011-2015 in Lockland that involved a pedestrian, 2011-2015 crashes31.
-Injuries due to motor vehicle crashes are a leading cause of death among children in the United States, many of which are preventable32.
+Number of Motor Vehicle Crashes in Lockland, 2011-2015

+Age-Adjusted Motor Vehicle Accident Injury Rate in Lockland, 2010-2014 crashes.
+Injuries due to motor vehicle crashes are a leading cause of death among children in the United States, many of which are preventable.